 Financial Assistance for Flood Victims Also Available

-Volunteers with UAN’s Emergency Animal Rescue Service (EARS) have come from as far as Rhode Island, Virginia and British Columbia to care for hundreds of animals at a temporary emergency shelter on the Kirkwood Community College campus.
+Volunteers with UAN’s Emergency Animal Rescue Service (EARS) will care for animals who were evacuated or rescued at a temporary emergency shelter on the

-“Our EARS volunteers are trained in emergency sheltering, and they are ready, willing and able to come to Cedar Rapids at a moment’s notice to help care for the animals who have been put in harm’s way by this disaster,” said Karen Brown, Director of Programs at UAN.
+“Our EARS volunteers are trained in emergency sheltering, and they are ready, willing and able to come to Cedar Rapids at a moment’s notice to help care for the animals who have been put in harm’s way by this disaster,” said Diann Wellman, a Regional Director for the EARS program who is at the shelter.

-Distinguished by their red t-shirts, UAN’s EARS volunteers are providing shelter management, management of local volunteers, routine animal care, dog walking, pet reunification, and general upkeep and cleaning at the temporary shelter.
+UAN’s EARS volunteers will provide shelter management, routine animal care, and general upkeep and cleaning of the shelter for the duration of the situation.
 Many of the EARS volunteers have significant experience operating emergency shelters and caring for animals during natural disasters.

 With more than 4,000 trained volunteers, UAN can deploy its Emergency Animal Rescue Service when communities become overburdened by a crisis involving large numbers of animals.
 In its 21-year history, UAN has responded to more than 80 natural disasters and other crises, including Hurricanes Katrina and Rita in 2005; the